strapdata/elassandra/docs/elassandra/source/operations.rst

    curl -XGET 'http://localhost:9200/twitter/tweet/_search?q=user:kimchy&pretty=true'

-We can also use the JSON query language Elasticsearch provides instead of a query string:
+We can also use the JSON query language provided by Elasticsearch instead of using a query string:

 .. code::